Get access to everything we publish when you sign up for Outside+.

 Try to keep these major items below 2 pounds each.

 Buy this last: Once you know the volume and weight of your other gear, it’ll make your choices easier.
 A good pack should fit your body, ride well when loaded, and not rub or chafe when you’re on the move.
 I like the Gossamer Gear Gorilla or its bigger cousin, the Mariposa.
 They only weigh two pounds but are made of abrasion-resistant fabric—70-denier Robic ripstop nylon reinforced with 100-denier for the Gorilla, 100-denier Robic with 200-denier reinforcement for the Mariposa—that can handle a load, even a bear can and heavy food carries.
 Most packs of this weight aren’t waterproof, so I always use a pack liner (a trash compactor bag works well).

 A good PCT shelter is lightweight, durable, easy to set up, keeps out bugs, and holds up to storms.
 The sewn-in-Seattle Tarptent Rainbow or its larger two-person version, the Double Rainbow, are a good balance of weight, price, and durability, mixing the light weight of a tarp with the coverage of a tent.
 They’re 2 pounds or less per person including stakes, guylines, and stuff sacks, and you can use your trekking poles to set them up in freestanding mode (though they’re not required).

 Sleeping Bag or Quilt

 Temperatures on the PCT can be anywhere between the teens to more than 100 degrees Fahrenheit, so no one sleeping bag is going to be perfect for every night.
 Most hikers find a quality 20-30 degree down sleeping bag or quilt to meet their needs for almost every night of the trip.
 PCT hikers are also increasingly choosing sleeping quilts to get the warmth of a bag at 2/3 the weight and volume.
-I like the Katabatic Palisade, which uses 900 fill power down.
-For those looking for a traditional mummy, my go-to bag on the PCT, the Western Mountaineering Ultralite, has full coverage and a hood but weighs less than 2 pounds.
+We recommend the Therm-a-Rest Vesper 32, which uses 900 fill power down.
+For those looking for a traditional mummy, try the REI Co-op Magma 15, which has full coverage and a hood but weighs less than 2 pounds.